SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

     - *Mashup Category*: Select *Application Integration*.
     - *Mashup Name*: ``Poetry Slams``
     - *Description*: ``Manage poetry slams``
-    - *URL*: Enter the **SAP BTP Application Poetry Slams Tenant URL**, you noted down in a previous step.
+    - *URL*: Enter the **SAP BTP Application Poetry Slams Tenant URL** you noted down in a previous step.
     - *HTTP Method*: Select *Get*.

     For more information on mashup creation in SAP Business ByDesign, go to the [SAP help](https://help.sap.com/docs/SAP_BUSINESS_BYDESIGN/2754875d2d2a403f95e58a41a9c7d6de/2be269a4722d1014a96d9a0ba09c255a.html).